 MANORVILLE, Long Island (WABC) -- Charges have been upgraded against a man who was allegedly driving drunk when authorities say he plowed into a group of Boy Scouts on Long Island, killing a 12-year-old boy.

-Thomas Murphy is facing upgraded charges of aggravated vehicular homicide, manslaughter, vehicular manslaughter, assault, vehicular assault, driving while intoxicated, reckless driving and reckless endangerment.
-Prosecutors say his estimated blood alcohol content at time of crash was .19.
+Thomas Murphy has been indicted on charges of aggravated vehicular homicide, manslaughter, vehicular manslaughter, assault, vehicular assault, driving while intoxicated, reckless driving and reckless endangerment.

 Detectives are asking anyone who may have witnessed this incident to call the Major Case Unit at 631-852-6555 or anonymously to Crime Stoppers at 1-800-220 TIPS.

 * Download the abc7NY app for breaking news alerts